xianlinbox/daily_practise/AI/AWS-GenAI-Professional/AWS-generative-ai.md

 Bluerpints: a pre-defined, reusable, and often templated architectural patterns or solutions that enable you to quickly and consistently deploy common data automation workflows for Amazon Bedrock.

+- S3 event notification can't trigger BDA or step functions, it need to through event bridge
+- BDA has limitations for complex media processing workflows